AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/AccessModifiers.md

 There are more access modifiers ([6 in total](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers)), but these are the three you will use most often.

 ## Public
 Public members have no restrictions and can be accessed by any code, inside and outside of the class.
-Things such as classes, properties, and methods are often public.
+Members such as classes, properties, and methods are often public.
 ```C#

 static void Main(string[] args)